samlan2000/msc_thesis/README.md

 ## Data availability

-Raw satellite and in situ input data are not included in this repository — they're too large to version, and referenced by absolute paths under `C:\MSc_thesis_data\...` that need to be adapted per machine (see the EXTERNAL INPUT PATHS section of each `main_x.py`).
+Satellite and in situ input data are not included in this repository since they are simply too large.
+They are referenced by absolute paths under `C:\MSc_thesis_data\...` that need to be adapted per machine (see the EXTERNAL INPUT PATHS section of each `main_x.py`).

-The band-restricted Sentinel-3 OLCI extracts (`.bsq`) and MiniWASI inversion outputs for all three chains are openly available on Zenodo: [Sentinel-3 OLCI satellite data and MiniWASI water constituent retrievals for Lake Geneva (2016–2025)](https://doi.org/10.5281/zenodo.22250805) — raw and atmospherically-corrected (POLYMER) full-scene products are not included.
+WASI-compatible POLXMER Sentinel-3 OLCI extracts (`.bsq`) and MiniWASI inversion outputs for all three chains are openly available on Zenodo: [Sentinel-3 OLCI satellite data and MiniWASI water constituent retrievals for Lake Geneva (2016–2025)](https://doi.org/10.5281/zenodo.22250805).
+Raw atmospherically-corrected (POLYMER) full-scene products are not included.
 Availability of the in situ input data differs by chain:

 - **Thetis** — the processed Thetis in situ data used by this repo (`insitu/thetis_L2`: `Level2/`, `Level2_orig/`, and